A Semi-Parametric Bayesian Generalized Least Squares Estimator: Bayesian GLS with Dirichlet Process Prior

-where $n_k$ is the number of realizations that are already in group $k$.
-Aldous (1985) showed that $r_1, r_2, \ldots, r_n$\footnote{The realisations $r_1, r_2, \ldots, r_n$ generated according to (\ref{CRP}) are not independent given that the $n^{th}$ realisation is generated conditioned on the $n-1$ realizations before.
-However, these realisations are exchangeable, and therefore independent conditional on a distribution $F$.} generated according to the Chinese restaurant process are i.i.d. draws from $F$, i.e.
+where $n_k$ is the number of realizations that are already in group $k$. \hyperlink{Aldous, 1985}{Aldous (1985)} show that $r_1, r_2, \ldots, r_n$ generated according to the Chinese restaurant process are i.i.d. draws from $F$\footnote{The realisations $r_1, r_2, \ldots, r_n$ generated according to (\ref{CRP}) are not independent given that the $n^{th}$ realisation is generated conditioned on the $n-1$ realizations before.
+However, these realisations are exchangeable, and therefore independent conditional on a distribution $F$.}, i.e.,

-A model with a $\mathcal{DP}$ prior on the \emph{distribution} of parameters is called a $\mathcal{DP}$ mixture model (de Carvalho et al., 2013; Wiesenfarth et al., 2014; Li et al., 2018 and Hejblum et al., 2019), and is capable of representing very general forms of heterogeneity in the distributions of the observations.
-The $\mathcal{DP}$ normal mixture model, i.e. one whose mixture components are normal distributions, can be written as
+A model with a $\mathcal{DP}$ prior on the distribution of parameters is called a $\mathcal{DP}$ mixture model (c.f., \hyperlink{de Carvalho et al., 2013}{de Carvalho et al., 2013}; \hyperlink{Wiesenfarth et al. 2014}{Wiesenfarth et al., 2014}; \hyperlink{Li et al., 2018}{Li et al., 2018} and \hyperlink{Hejblum et al., 2019}{Hejblum et al., 2019}), and is capable of representing very general forms of heterogeneity in the distributions of the observations.
+The $\mathcal{DP}$ normal mixture model, whose mixture components are normal distributions, can be written as

-where $\theta_i$ is the set of parameters of observation $\bm{y_i}$.
-In the multivariate normal\footnote{Note that $\bm{y_i}$ is a vector.} case, $\theta_i$ consists of the mean vector and covariance matrix, i.e. $\theta_i = \left( \bm{\mu_i}, \bm{\Sigma_i} \right)$.
+where $\theta_i$ is the set of parameters of observation $\bm{y}_i$.
+In the multivariate normal\footnote{Note that $\bm{y}_i$ is a vector.} case, $\theta_i$ consists of the mean vector and covariance matrix, i.e., $\theta_i = \left( \bm{\mu}_i, \bm{\Sigma}_i \right)$.

 The posterior probability of $\theta_i$ having the same value as one of the existing $\theta_{-i}$ is